aldorvv/assertio/README.md

-You can chain as many assertions and preconditions as you want, just remember to keep it simple, if your request chain is 15 lines long, maybe it's time to consider to split it in more tets.
+You can chain as many assertions and preconditions as you want, just remember to keep it simple, if your request chain is 15 lines long, maybe it's time to consider to split it in smaller tests.

 Anyway, let's take a look to a more complex example using a POST to a custom API.